Calculating the ROI of SEO

 We recommend using both the above methodologies, if possible, and coming up with a range of results based on different levels of investment.
 This will assist in determining how aggressive to be when it comes to SEO.

-It is important to note that the above methodologies do not measure the full value of the SEO project as there will be corresponding increases in brand SEO traffic, as well as increased referral traffic (from building links and online brand presence), which are not included in the above calculations.
+It is important to note that the above methodologies do not measure the full value of the SEO project as there will be corresponding increases in brand SEO traffic and increased referral traffic (from building links and online branded presence), which are not included in the above calculations.

 Recent changes to the algorithm will have a significant impact on the above analysis.
-For example, the impact of the recent changes to Google Places will impact historical rankings and click-through-rates .
+For example, different types of algorithm updates such as Core Updates will have a significant impact on recovery and how long it takes to recover.

 A robust forecasting and ROI process with clearly outlined assumptions and analysis will assist with supporting the case for SEO investment.